By visiting The House of the Seven Gables, you agree to follow our Policies and Procedures.

 To allow for the enjoyment of all visitors to The House of the Seven Gables and to help us care for our buildings, collections, and landscapes, we appreciate your compliance with our guidelines for personal and professional photography.
 Personal/recreational photography is candid, souvenir-type photography using a non-paid photographer.
 The photographs are not to be used commercially.
 Recreational photography for personal use is allowed during guided tours, with the exception of the month of October.
 Professional photography is any session using a paid photographer or any professional-style shoot, including wedding, family, or special event portraits.
 Professional photography is permitted when approved in advance, requires a signed contract between the photographer and The Gables along with a certificate of insurance.

 The House of the Seven Gables may photograph or film its events and public programs.
 Unless you notify the photographer on site otherwise, your attendance at an event or program grants The House of the Seven Gables permission to display and/or publish any photographs in which you appear.
 For any questions, please contact email@example.com.
 Click here to review our full policy.

 Due to the nature of the architecture at The Gables’ campus, our historic house museums are not wheelchair accessible.
 Our visitor center, restrooms, Colonial Revival gardens, grounds, and a portion of our Museum Store are wheelchair accessible.
 Information is available for visitors that cannot access our historic house museums.

-Tours last approximately 60 minutes and take place on multiple levels in historic houses from the 1600s and 1700s.
+Tours last approximately 45 minutes and take place on multiple levels in historic houses from the 1600s and 1700s.
 Visitors are standing, walking, or climbing stairs during these experiences.
 There is a discounted Accessibility ticket available on our “Purchase Tickets” page which allows access to the first floor of the Mansion and information regarding the upper floors for those who can access the building, but are unable to climb stairs.